The Magus, QBL, Sphinx, Tarot Knights

 Notes for Tarot Magus and the Odyssey

-¹ These audible and visual communications can be re-established through performance of a magickal machine, or ritual, which induces the aforementioned conditions within the operator to conjure a controlled environment where communication with what are perceived as ancestors, spirits, gods etc. are achievable.
+¹ These audible and visual communications can be re-established through the performance of a magickal machine, or ritual, which induces the aforementioned conditions within the operator to conjure a controlled environment where communication with what are perceived as ancestors, spirits, gods etc. is achievable.

 ²See footnote ¹